Mary the Jewess

-She is credited with the invention of several kinds of chemical apparatus and is considered to be the first true alchemist of the Western world.
+She is credited with the invention of several kinds of chemical apparatus (e.g., the bain-marie) and is considered to be the first true alchemist of the Western world.

 Through Zosimos many of the beliefs of Mary the Jewess can be observed.
 Mary incorporated lifelike attributes into her descriptions of metal such as bodies, souls, and spirits.
-Mary believed that metals had two different genders and by joining these two genders together a new entity could be made.
-By joining the different gendered substances together a unity of substances could be obtained.
+Mary believed that metals had two different genders, and by joining the two genders together a new entity could be made.

 History

 The primary source for the existence of "Mary the Jewess" within the context of alchemy is Zosimos of Panopolis, who wrote, in the 4th century, the oldest extant books on alchemy.
 Zosimos described several of Mary's experiments and instruments.
 In his writings, Mary is almost always mentioned as having lived in the past, and she is described as "one of the sages".

 George Syncellus, a Byzantine chronicler of the 8th century, presented Mary as a teacher of Democritus, whom she had met in Memphis, Egypt, during the time of Pericles.

 The 10th century Kitāb al-Fihrist of Ibn al-Nadim cited Mary as one of the 52 most famous alchemists and stated that she was able to prepare caput mortuum, a purple pigment.

-The early medieval alchemical text ascribed to an otherwise unknown "Morienus Romanus" called her "Mary the Prophetess", and the Arabs knew her as the "Daughter of Plato" – a name which, in Western alchemical texts, was reserved for white sulfur.
+The early medieval alchemical text ascribed to an otherwise unknown "Morienus Romanus" called her "Mary the Prophetess", and the Arabs knew her as the "Daughter of Plato" – a name that, in Western alchemical texts, was used for white sulfur.